codingdiscer/kpt-billing-manager/docs/developer.md

 ### Very little testing!
 The automated testing is currently insufficient

+### Enum ordering links to database
+The two enums VisitStatus & EmployeeRole are saved to the respective objects that are found in.
+The value that gets written to the database is the logical order (zero-based) of the declared values in the enum.
+IE - the first listed enum value is id=0 in the database.
+Therefore, changing the order of the entries in the enum will necessarily change the interpretation of values in the database.
+Do not change the order after any data has been written.
+Adding new values to the end of the list is acceptable, and it will work going forward.

+Another idea - could write the label of the enum to the table (db column=string?)
+- need to test out this idea/fix

 ## Database scripts
 Use this template to prepare a new user in the db.